k-Dimensional Agreement in Multiagent Systems: Introduction

-A natural approach to tackle this problem consists in executing $k$ consensus algorithms~\cite{RO-RM:04} in parallel, each designed to converge to a specific row of $W x_0$.
-Unfortunately, the communication and computational complexities of such an approach do not scale with the network size, thus, our objective here is to reach agreement by running a \textit{single distributed algorithm}.
-A comparison of the communication load involved by $k$ parallel consensus algorithms and the proposed $k$-dimensional agreement method is exemplified in Fig.~\ref{fig:communicationComplexity} (simulation details are provided in Section~\ref{subsec:applications}).
+A natural approach to tackle this problem consists of executing $k$ consensus algorithms~\cite{RO-RM:04} in parallel (see Fig.~\ref{fig:communicationComplexity} -- simulation details are provided in Section~\ref{subsec:applications}), each designed to converge to a specific row of $W x_0$.
+Unfortunately, the communication and computational complexities of such an approach do not scale with the network size (cf.~Fig.~\ref{fig:communicationComplexity}); thus, our objective here is to reach agreements by running \textit{a single} distributed algorithm.